jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/features.md

 AFC has the ability to run motors at slower speed when doing loads to reduce motor noise.
 This is helpful for those that may have a printer in their bedroom and would like to run multicolor prints overnight.
 To enabled quiet mode there is a filament switch under your filament sensor called `Quiet Mode`, once this is enabled AFC will do long moves at a slower speed(default: 50mm/s).
-Quiet mode speed does not apply to PTFE calibrations and lane resets.<br>
+Quiet mode speed does not apply to PTFE calibrations and lane resets.

 Speed for quiet mode can be updated by setting `quiet_moves_speed` variable in either `[AFC]` section, or `[AFC_stepper <name>]` [section](configuration/AFC_UnitType_1.cfg.md#afc_stepper-section) (adding here override setting in `[AFC]` [section](configuration/AFC.cfg.md#afc-section)).